sburns/deployment-api-toy/README.md

 ## What's going on here?

-The interesting tidbis are in `tasks.py`.
-Using [invoke](http://pyinvoke.org), this file provides a deployment command run as so:
+The interesting bits are in `tasks.py`.
+Using [invoke](http://pyinvoke.org), this file provides a deployment command to run like these examples:

 ```
 $ invoke deploy
+$ invoke deploy --env staging
+$ invoke deploy --task deploy:migration
 ```

 This command creates a [deployment](https://developer.github.com/v3/repos/deployments/) through Github's